WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 - The compass will always point to the center unless you change your spawnpoint with a bed
 - Do not use this in a world you care about.
 It will make the world unplayable in normal survival

+## Known bugs
+- If you leave the server and are the last person on your team, you will automatically lose